knightjoel/acme-tiny-cron-renew/README.md

 - Runs automatically via a cron job
 - Drops privileges to a non-root user for doing the actual renewal operation
 - Uses root privileges only for installing the renewed, validated certificate
-- Installs a complete certificate bundle which includes the domain's certificate, the Let's Encrypt intermediate certificate and the ISRG cross-signing root certificate
 - Does not try to or need to access the domain's private key file (nor should you grant access to that file)